Welcome to Location Independent Success Stories!

 Do you have any location independent role models who have helped you or motivated you to achieve your goals?

-What’s one of the best purchases you’ve made for your business–something that wasn’t necessarily expensive, but provided you with a lot of value?
+What’s one of the most valuable purchases you’ve made for your business–something that wasn’t necessarily expensive, but provided you with a lot of value?

 Tell us about one of the biggest mistakes you’ve made and how others can avoid it.